-Ben certainly seized his second chance in the county game with both hands in 2016.
-The former Yorkshire seamer bagged 55 first-class wickets for Northamptonshire, more than anyone else, his match-winning performances including 7-22 against Glamorgan at Swansea and 8-73 in the final match of the season against Gloucestershire.
-His efforts earned him a new three-year contract at the club.
+Ben has seized his second chance in the county game with both hands.
+The former Yorkshire seamer bagged 55 first-class wickets for Northamptonshire in 2016, more than anyone else, and added another 40 victims (nine of them in the home win over Derbyshire in June) in the longer game last summer.
+His efforts earned him a fresh three-year contract at the club, keeping him on board until at least the end of 2020.
 Sheffield-born, he played in the same England Under-19s side as Alex Wakely in 2008 and made his Championship debut for Yorkshire that same summer.
-He was then used in white-ball cricket by the white rose county before being released from Headingley at the end of 2011.
+He was then used in white-ball cricket before being released from Headingley at the end of 2011.
 A stint in Minor Counties cricket with Shropshire followed before Northamptonshire stepped in – and the rest is history.

 Ben Sanderson has signed a three-year deal with Northamptonshire County Cricket Club that will see him remain at the club until the end of 2020.

 Ben Sanderson led Northamptonshire to a mighty win over Glamorgan inside two days at Wantage Road with four second-innings wickets as Northants won by an innings and 22 runs to begin the 2017 season in the perfect fashion.
 Northants took a 209-run first-innings lead in the morning session and wrapped up victory after tea, dismissing Glamorgan for 187 in their second-innings.
 Northants took until August to win a County Championship match last season but here, got off the mark at the first att

 Northamptonshire enjoyed another day's useful bowling and batting practice against Warwickshire at Edgbaston on Wednesday

 Northamptonshire and Hampshire are looking to make up for lost time after a rain-affected opening day of their two-day fixture in Barbados